 Lightning can also find other pathways to your electronics such as through an external air conditioning unit, external lighting, and security systems.
 Anything in your yard that’s electrically connected to your house is a pathway.
 Of course, a direct hit to your house may also damage your electronics since the current can follow your home’s electrical systems.

 Protecting Your Home from a Direct Strike

 Many new homes are built to withstand a lightning strike.
-However, this doesn’t guaranty complete protection.
-If you hear a loud explosion, lightning has likely struck.
+However, this doesn’t guarantee complete protection.
+If you hear a loud explosion, lightning will likely strike.
 There is a chance that a fire may have started, especially in the attic.
 Sometimes it starts as smoldering which progresses to a fire.
 Don’t wait until you see a fire or smell smoke.
 Call the fire department immediately after the strike.
 If you have an old house, have its vulnerability to lightning strike assessed and decide from there whether to have a lightning protection system installed.

 Lightning protection systems typically start with rods positioned at intervals along the apex of your roof.
 These are attached to electrical cables that run down the side of your house to ground rods that extend deep into the earth.
 This allows lightning to travel around your house to the ground.
 However, stray current can still make its way into the other conductors of your home such as its electrical wiring.
 These systems don’t prevent lightning from striking and won’t protect your electronics from surges.
 They will prevent fires and structural damage since the cabling diverts current away from your home’s wood.